 It is easy to see why this early-season crop is a popular garden plant.
 Peas require little care beyond a trellis and pest protection, yet they produce prolific amounts of snappy pods throughout the spring and summer.

-Seeds should be planted at a depth of ½–1” and 3” apart.
-Space rows of peas at least 18” apart.
+Seeds should be planted at a depth of ½–1 inch and between 2–3 inches apart.
+Space rows of peas at least 18 inches apart.

 Peas can be harvested in the snap/green stage, the shelling stage, or the dry stage.
 Snap peas are ready for harvest when the pods are still tender, before the seeds start to swell.
 Shelling peas are ready when the pods are tender and the seeds are round and plump.
 Dry peas are ready for harvest when the pods are dry and brittle and the seeds inside are hard.

-Early peas are make great fresh eating while later peas can be shelled and enjoyed in salads, soups, and stir fries.
+Early peas are great for fresh eating while later peas can be shelled and enjoyed in salads, soups, and stir fries.
 Snap peas and snow peas are often eaten whole.
 Dried peas can be cooked like beans and used in soups, stews, and dips.
 Pea shoots also make a tasty snack.

 A single pea plant can produce viable seed.
 However, to maintain a variety’s diversity over time, save seeds from 5-10 plants.

-If pea pods are not completely dry before the first frost, pull the plants up and dry them further indoors.
+If pea pods are not completely dry before the first frost, pull the plants up, root first, and hang them in a cool, dry location until the pods are brown and dry.
 When the pea pods are completely dry, break them open to release the seeds.
-Separate the seeds from the chaff.

 Store peas in cool, dark, and dry places and always keep them in an airtight container to keep out moisture and humidity.
 Under these conditions, pea seeds will live 3-4 years.